bookingactivities/booking-activities/readme.txt

 = 1.3.3 =
 * Fix - Repeated events were not displayed on today's date at a future time
+* Fix - The dropped off events were disappearing when the view changes in calendar editor

 = 1.3.2 - 2018/02/07 =
 * Tweak - Do not select temporary states as booking list filter (in cart, expired, removed)